dotnet/msbuild/documentation/High-level-overview.md

 ### Incremental Build Cache
 The build incrementality is controled by individual `Tasks` and `Targets`.
 Those can define their `Inputs` and `Outputs` - and if both specified, MSBuild engine will control if `Outputs` are up-to-date via checking presence of specified files and file system update timestamps (and if outputs have newer timestamps - they are considered up to date) and skip execution of such `Tasks` or/and `Targets` that are deemed up to date.
-For this reason many `Targets` in the MSbuild SDK, that perform intermediate operations, specifies explicit `Inputs` and `Outputs` - while flushing the outputs usually into `IntermediateOutputDirectory` (AKA the 'obj' directory).
+For this reason many `Targets` in the MSBuild SDK, that perform intermediate operations, specifies explicit `Inputs` and `Outputs` - while flushing the outputs usually into `IntermediateOutputDirectory` (AKA the 'obj' directory).
 This helps to follow the incrementality of the build.
 The `IntermediateOutputDirectory` can hence be regarded as the incremental build cache - though it's not any centraly managed cache with a single de/serialization mechanism.
 Each Target controls the way how it wants to create and read the intermediate files.
 The Targets within MSBuild SDK store only up front know data types (no type information is being stored into the cache).

 #### RAR Cache
 Special case of incremental build cache within the `IntermediateOutputDirectory` is a `ResolveAssemblyReference` (RAR) cache.
 [`ResolveAssemblyReference`](../../src/Tasks/AssemblyDependency/ResolveAssemblyReference.cs) (RAR) is one of the most important tasks in the MSBuild toolset.
-It is responsible for obtain all references needed to build the project and resolve the full paths to the asemblies representing those references (so that the compiler task can operate on a deterministic, fully defined, input).
+It is responsible for obtain all references needed to build the project and resolve the full paths to the assemblies representing those references (so that the compiler task can operate on a deterministic, fully defined, input).
 For more information on RAR please see [the RAR documentation](../documentation/wiki/ResolveAssemblyReference.md).
 RAR stores the resolved information in the `obj` folder (pointed via `IntermediateOutputDirectory` property) in the files with configurable name with '.cache' extension.
 The cache content is de/serialized via MSBuild proprietary de/serialization protocol (AKA `ITranslatable`), that requires exact upfront knowledge of the types being de/serialized (means - no type information is being exchanged).

 ## Scheduler